• FTC DELAYS RED FLAGS RULES ENFORCEMENT, THIS TIME UNTIL DECEMBER 31, 2010

 • PEOPLE ARE CALLING ABOUT...MODEL PRIVACY NOTICE

 Again, at the 11th hour, the FTC delayed enforcement of the requirement that certain non-depository "creditors" implement a written Identity Theft Red Flags program.
 The FTC's press release can be found here.
 The FTC expressed its hopes that Congress will act to clarify the law before the end of 2010.
 For background on this rule, see our April 29, 2009 Legal Bulletin.
-If you have any questions about the Red Flags Rules, please contact Margie Corwin.
+For more information, please contact Chris Rahl.

 On May 7, 2010, the Commissioner of Financial Regulation published Frequently Asked Questions, along with answers, addressing Mortgage Loan Originator pre-licensing and continuing education and testing issues.
 The Commissioner followed with a Mortgage Licensing Update reminding certain MLO licensees of upcoming deadlines for education, testing, and criminal background checks.
-If you have any questions about the mortgage lender or loan originator licensing, please contact Margie Corwin.
+For more information, please contact Chris Rahl.

 On May 5, 2010, the Maryland Collection Agency Licensing Board issued an advisory to clarify that persons who acquire consumer credit claims which are in default at the time of acquisition must be licensed under Maryland's Collection Agency Act even if the claims are pursued by these persons solely as plaintiffs in civil litigation handled by an attorney licensed under that law.
 There was some confusion regarding the need for such persons (plaintiffs) to be licensed, so this Advisory expresses the Board's position that certain consumer debt purchasers will not be barred from licensure and will not be subject to enforcement actions if they apply for a collection agency license before August 31, 2010.
 Please contact Andy Bulgin if you have any questions or need licensing assistance.